Lwalsh21/03-Juicy-Match-3/README.md

-# Exercise-03d-Shaders
+# 03-Juicy-Match-3

 Exercise for MSCH-C220

-Adding several shaders and a WorldEnvironment to a simple match-3 game.
+Adding several juicy features like music and sound effects along with shaders and partical effects

 ## To play